veniamin-ilmer/better-standards/README.md

 If the government were to automatically opt-in everyone, there would be a lot more organ donations.
 Increased organ donations would mean a lot more saved lives.

 **Why we haven't switched yet**: Some people don't want the government to mandate any choices by default.
 Fear that the government will purposely make opting-out too complicated, to stop people from opting out.

+## Chicken Egg Handling

+**Tradition**: To reduce salmonella infection, US eggs are washed and sprayed with a chemical sanitizer.

+**Better Standard**: All chickens should be vaccinated from salmonella.
+Eggs should be unwashed and don't require refrigeration.

+Washing the egg removes its natural protection layer.

+As a consequence, US eggs need to be refrigerated.

+Even in this situation, salmonella can still appear from inside the egg.

+Hence such eggs are advised not to be eaten raw.

+Europe handles the salmonella issue by vaccinating all chickens against it.

+They do not wash the eggs.
+With the natural protection layer, eggs don't need to be refrigerated.

+**Why we haven't switched yet**: Tradition.
+Not enough awareness of alternative.

 ## Building Safety